-For any of the other Boston teams, the train is a very good option.
-There's an Amtrak Northeast Regional leaving Penn Station at 7:00 AM and arriving at Boston's South Station at 11:15, an hour and 45 minutes before kickoff.
-You shouldn't have any trouble getting back to South Station in time to catch the train that leaves at 6:45 PM and arrives at Penn Station at 10:50.
-It'll be $156 round-trip from New York’s Penn Station to South Station, and it will take roughly 4½ hours each way.
+For any of the other Boston teams, the train is usually a very good option.
+It'll be $210 round-trip from New York's Penn Station to South Station, and it will take roughly 4½ hours each way.

 Boston's South Station is at 700 Atlantic Avenue, corner of Summer Street, at Dewey Square.
 It was named for Admiral George Dewey, naval hero of the Spanish-American War, not New York Governor and 1944 & '48 Presidential candidate Thomas E. Dewey, and not for former Red Sox right fielder Dwight "Dewey" Evans, either.

 Once In the City.
-Named for the town of the same name (a shortened version of "St. Botolph's Stone") in Lincolnshire, in England's East Midlands, Boston is home to about 650,000 people, with a metropolitan area (including the areas of Hartford, Providence, and Manchester, New Hampshire) of about 7.6 million, making it the largest metro area in the country with only one MLB team in each sport (trailing the 2-baseball-teams areas of New York, Los Angeles, Chicago and the San Francisco Bay Area).
+Named for the town of the same name (a shortened version of "St. Botolph's Stone") in Lincolnshire, in England's East Midlands, Boston is home to a little under 700,000 people, with a metropolitan area (including the areas of Hartford, Providence, and Manchester, New Hampshire) of about 7.6 million, making it the largest metro area in the country with only one MLB team in each sport (trailing the 2-baseball-teams areas of New York, Los Angeles, Chicago and the San Francisco Bay Area).

 It also has America's 1st college, Harvard University, across the Charles River in Cambridge, and a few other institutions of higher learning of some renown in or near the city: Boston College, Boston University, Massachusetts Institute of Technology (MIT), Northeastern University, Tufts University, College of the Holy Cross, and so on.
 The particular instance of Harvard, funded by Boston's founding families, resulted in Boston and the surrounding area having a lot of "old money."
 And then there's all those Massachusetts-based writers.